 Security and Compliance

-Any enterprise product or service must meet or exceed existing customer security and compliance requirements.
+It’s important that your product or service meets your existing security and compliance requirements.
 Depending on your industry, your needs will vary.
-A cloud solution will need to be compliant with the following:
+However, you want to make sure that your cloud solution is compliant with the following:

 Integration with Applications

-Determine the type of data needed to make improvements and ensure your chosen solution can provide the necessary analytics.
-Most data will come from call accounting functionality, which detects outbound and inbound calls, call rings outs, call routings, abandoned calls and other activities.
+Once you’ve determined the type of data needed to make improvements, you can choose a cloud solution that ensures the necessary analytics are provided.
+Most data will come from call accounting functionality, which detects outbound and inbound calls, call ring outs, call routings, abandoned calls, and other activities.
 There are some additional features that can be added on to most cloud deployments, such as:

 - Interactive Voice Response (IVR)

 - Workforce Optimization